 - Duane Steele is among Canada’s top country recording artists and songwriters with a professional career dating back to 1984.
 Born and raised in the small Alberta Peace Country town of Hines Creek, music was a big part of Duane’s life growing up.
-He fondly remembers parties at his parents home with everyone sitting around singing and playing various instruments.
-As teenagers Duane and his cousins started a band spending summers and weekends playing for weddings and community dances.

 In 1984 Duane’s professional career began, fronting the band Rock ‘N’ Horse.
 Their album, Highways, was released in 1991.
 Despite top 20 singles, non stop touring, and a Juno nomination for Country Band of the Year Rock ‘N’ Horse disbanded in 1993.
 Duane took this opportunity to pursue his goals as a recording artist and songwriter, landing a publishing contract with Warner Chapel in Nashville.
-This full time job as a staff songwriter allowed him the privilege of working with and learning from some of the most talented writers from the United States and Canada.

 In 1995 a showcase at Canadian Country Music Week in Calgary resulted in his signing a recording contract with Mercury Canada.
 Duane’s solo debut album “PO Box 423” was released in February 1996 and saw his first three singles go Top 5 on the Canadian Country Charts, including the #1 Hit “Anita Got Married”.
 His sophomore release “This Is The Life” was released a year and a half later and furthered his presence on the Canadian music charts with all six singles released achieving Top 30 chart position (two becoming Top 10 hits).
 In support of both albums Duane released seven music videos on CMT (three of which went to #1).